MUHAMMMMED/EducationaPlatform/README.md

 	•	Stripe (Secure Payment Integration)

 	•	Cloud Services:
-	•	DigitalOcean (Hosting and Cloud Infrastructure)
+	•	DigitalOcean (Hosting and Cloud Infrastructure) on an Ubuntu server